wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/insertion-sort.md

 ---
-title: "Insertion Sort"
+title: 'Insertion Sort'
-description: "An sorting algorithm based on picking one element at a time and inserting it in sorted order."
+description: 'An sorting algorithm based on picking one element at a time and inserting it in sorted order.'
 hide_table_of_contents: false
 keywords:
   - leetcode